tolitius/bb8/README.md

 Now we are ready to issue a new token, let's call it `YUM`.

-`stellar-mc` has an `--issue-new` option that takes a token's "code", issuer's address and distributor's seed (to sign the transaction) as JSON:
+`stellar-mc` has an `--issue-new-token` option that takes a token's code, issuer's address and distributor's seed (to sign the transaction) as JSON:

 ``` sh
 $ ./mc --issue-new-token '{"code": "YUM",